 (h) test any Incident Response Plans at least annually; and

 (i) Promptly follow the defined steps set out in any applicable Incident Response Plan in the event of an Incident.

+7.3.2 The ELNO must:

+(a) at least once a year, obtain a SOC 2 Type 2 report or such other report approved by the Registrar in writing, which approval may not be unreasonably withheld; and

+(b) Promptly take any action required to ensure the ELNO’s controls and processes are effective and rectify any identified weaknesses in the SOC 2 Type 2 report or such other report approved by the Registrar in writing.

 7.4 Data